humanitycodes/www/coursework/lessons/slides/rails-intro.md

 </ul>
 ```

 Can you guess where you'd put this code so that it would show up at the top of every page?
+When you're ready for the answer, highlight this hidden block of text:

+<span style="background:rgb(51,51,51)">app/views/layouts/application.html.erb</span>

 ---